ItAnthon/JIT-on-iOS/README.md

 #### Feel free to open any issues, regarding adding something, correcting something, questions, thoughts, and more.
 I will respond as soon as I can!

+(i will also be using releases to make statements/broad updates about the sheet.)

 ## People:

 ### Huge thanks to [kiokori](https://github.com/kiokori-git), [43225](https://github.com/43225), and [pythonplayer123](https://github.com/junepark678) for helping me make this chart actually exist!